tytusdunin/kokosznicka/readme.md

 ✅ Hyphenation with a correct # of syllables

-⚠ Handling punctuation inside words (biało-czerwony, przyszłaś/eś etc.)
+✅ Handling hyphenation inside words (biało-czerwony, niby-książka etc.)

-- The program doesn't duplicate hyphens anymore
+⚠  Creating a PIP package
+- Fixes necessary for it to import properly

 ❌ Handling exceptions in semivowel formation (nauka, poliester etc.)

+❌ Handling exceptions in digraph normalization (marznąć, Tarzan etc.)

 ❌ Handling affixes in any context (pod-, nad- etc.)

-❌ Creating a PIP package

 ❌ Creating an acronym decoding engine (PWN, PKiN, SJPDor etc.)